 Conversations around the business are of course the focal point of the matter, but don’t neglect discussing personal matters with promising buy-in candidates to determine whether you’ll get along.

-Scheduling a few video calls to accrue some face time with investors is a helpful tactic to determine fit before signing the equity partnership agreement and a potential shared earnings agreement.
+Scheduling a few video calls to accrue some face time with acquirers or investors is a helpful tactic to determine fit before signing the equity partnership agreement and a potential shared earnings agreement.

-The founder and the investor ought to align on a few goals too.
+The owner and the acquirer ought to align on a few goals too.
 This includes an overlapping ambition for the business.
 Having both parties see eye to eye regarding certain things can save some headaches down the road.

 This could for instance be the growth plan of the venture, the broader product roadmap, international expansion or exit strategies.
 The latter is important across all deal types and again here it can be helpful for the transacting parties to use what-if scenarios and jot down some timelines to the investment horizon, including for shared earnings agreements and majority buyout deals.